Docs: Walking pneumonia cases up on Long Island, especially among very young

 The CDC called the large number of cases in children between the ages of 2 and 4 "notable" because this bacteria, in general, is not the leading cause of pneumonia for kids that young.

-Meltzer Krief said typically, about 60% of pneumonia — a lung infection — in children tend to be caused by a virus, rather than a bacteria.
+Meltzer Krief said typically, about 60% of pneumonia — a lung infection — in children tends to be caused by a virus, rather than a bacteria.
 But many children being tested in emergency rooms and pediatric offices are testing positive for Mycoplasma pneumoniae.

 "We are seeing a fourfold increase from last year," said Dr. Lynda Gerberg, lead pediatrician at Northwell Health GoHealth Pediatric Urgent Care, which has centers across Long Island, New York City and Westchester County.

-She said the surge may be related to the COVID-19 pandemic when people were isolating and wearing masks.
+She said the surge may be related to the COVID-19 pandemic, when people were isolating and wearing masks.

 "We weren't exposed to all these bacteria and viruses," Gerberg said.
 "Our immune system is just catching up.
 It left everybody a little more susceptible to these types of illnesses."